mattermost/docs/source/install/self-managed-changelog.md

  - Updated Chrome recommended minimum version to v100+.

 ### Important Upgrade Notes
  - New schema changes were introduced in the form of a new index.
-The following notes the test results for the schema changes:
+The following summarizes the test results measuring how long it took for the database queries to run with these schema changes:
     - MySQL 7M Posts - ~17s (Instance: db.r5.xlarge)
     - MySQL 9M Posts - 2min 12s (Instance: db.r5.large)
     - Postgres 7M Posts - ~9s  (Instance: db.r5.xlarge)
  - For customers wanting a zero downtime upgrade, they are welcome to apply this index prior to doing the upgrade.
 This is fully backwards compatible and will not acquire any table lock or affect any existing operations on the table.
+Run the following to apply this index:
     - For MySQL: `CREATE INDEX idx_posts_create_at_id on Posts(CreateAt, Id) LOCK=NONE;`
     - For Postgres: `CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_posts_create_at_id on posts(createat, id);`